Uganda remains steadfast on refugees despite COVID-19 | DW | 03.07.2020

 "Now that we are faced with the global COVID-19 crisis, which has forced us to redirect our resources to respond to the health needs of not only refugees, but their local hosts.
 We are really running short of money."

-At the Bidibidi Refugee Settlment in northwestern Uganda, superviser Michael Nabugere told DW that measures taken around the world to slow the spread of COVID-19 have also slowed his operations.
+At the Bidibidi Refugee Settlement in northwestern Uganda, supervisor Michael Nabugere told DW that measures taken around the world to slow the spread of COVID-19 have also slowed his operations.

 "Everything is slow.
 Partners have been affected by different lockdown measures put in place by governments," he said.